 If you are still debating when to visit Snow Monkeys in Jigokudani, then check the live camera.
 Also, scroll through some older images to see if you can spot any monkeys.

-Start Your Day Trip from Tokyo to Jigokudani Snow Monkey Park Early in the Morning
+Start Your Day Trip from Tokyo to See Snow Monkeys Early in the Morning

 If you are planning a day trip from Tokyo to see snow monkeys in Jigokudani, then start early in the morning.

-The journey is quite manageable, but it takes a bit of time.
-Plus, it requires some advance planning.
+The journey is quite manageable, but it takes time to get to the park.

 Above all, an early morning start would give you a chance to avoid the crowds and have the place pretty much to yourself.

 It usually takes me about 3 hours to get to the hot springs where snow monkeys hang out and soak in the hot pool.
 If you ask me: is it all worth it?
 Absolutely!
 It is a 10 out of 10 attraction!